BornToLivee/G-M_test/README.md

 2. Input captcha by hand or you can use other methods for solving described in captcha_solved.py file

 3. Run image_upscale.py file for image resize

+4. You can watchs logs in out.log file after script completion.